-We have considered the case where d_l is fixed and d_h is variable.
+We have considered the case in which d_l is fixed and d_h is variable.
 The argument for the opposite case is analogous.

-4 Accuracy on Good News
+4. Accuracy on Good News

 Even though the optimal test is simple in the sense that it just provides two potential results, there may still be challenges when designing it.
-In this section, we restrict the functions $U_a(\cdot)$ and $U_p(\cdot,\cdot)$ a bit more.
+In this section, we restrict the functions $U_q(\cdot)$ and $U_p(\cdot, \cdot)$ a bit more.
 The quality of a life plan will hinge on how far away it is from the ex post optimal one, and the patient will be specifically scared about receiving very bad news.
 Designing the optimal test then reduces to determining one single parameter.
-The optimal test structure becomes as follows: The test may perfectly reveal the good state of the world, but it never perfectly reveals the bad state.
-In other words, there are no false signals of disease-freeness, while false positives occur.
-A patient thus either learns that he remains healthy for sure, or he receives a pooling signal.
-In the latter case, his belief of staying healthy is corrected downwards, but not to zero.19 In the terminology of Lemma 2, the optimal test is characterized by $\alpha \in (0,1)$ and $\beta = 0$.
-Such a test structure emerges for example if V is concave on pessimistic beliefs and convex on optimistic ones as we will see in the following.
+The optimal test structure becomes as follows: the test may perfectly reveal the good state of the world, but it never perfectly reveals the bad state.
+In other words, there are no false signals of disease-freeness while false positives occur.
+A patient thus either learns that the patient remains healthy for sure, or the patient receives a pooling signal.
+In the latter case, the patient's belief of staying healthy is corrected downward but not to zero.19 In the terminology of Lemma 2, the optimal test is characterized by $\alpha \in (0,1)$ and $\beta = 0$.
+Such a test structure emerges, for example, if V is concave on pessimistic beliefs and convex on optimistic ones as we see in the following.